Zelenskyy, Biden Among Tuesday Speakers at UN General Assembly

 They were set in 2015 with the aim of being achieved by 2030.
 Halfway to that marker, progress is slow, and in some instances is even going backward.

-The U.N. gathering will also spotlight climate change with the U.N.'s Climate Action Summit Wednesday.
+The U.N. gathering also will spotlight climate change with the U.N.'s Climate Action Summit on Wednesday.
 Guterres will host the event, which aims to reverse backsliding on Paris climate agreement goals.

+Also scheduled to speak Tuesday are Brazilian President Luiz Inácio Lula da Silva, Turkish President Recep Tayyip Erdoğan, Japanese Prime Minister Kishida Fumio and Iranian President Ebrahim Raisi.

+The presidents of Argentina, Cuba, Nigeria, Poland, Senegal and South Africa will also deliver remarks.

 Some information for this story came from The Associated Press, Agence France-Presse and Reuters.